 Present grievances and recommended changes in policies, procedures, and services to the Sponsor, Executive Director or staff of the Assisted Living Residence, government officials, or any other person without restraint, interference, coercion, discrimination, or reprisal.
 This right includes access to representatives of the Statewide Long-Term Care Ombudsman program established under M.G.L. c.
 6A, § 16CC , the Elder Protective Services program established under M.G.L. c.
 19A, §§ 14 through 26, and the Disabled Persons Protection Commission (DPPC) established under M.G.L. c.
 19C;

-Upon request, obtain from the Assisted Living Residence, the name and contact information of the Executive Director, Resident Care Director, and any other persons responsible for his or her care or the coordination of his or her care;
+Upon request, obtain from the Assisted Living Residence, the name and contact information of the Executive Director, Resident Care Director, and any other persons responsible for their care or the coordination of their care;

 Confidentiality of all records and communications to the extent provided by law;